siliconflow/onediff/README.md

     - [Save and Load the compiled graph](https://github.com/siliconflow/onediff/blob/main/examples/text_to_image_sdxl_save_load.py)
     - [Change device of the compiled graph to do multi-process serving](https://github.com/siliconflow/onediff/blob/main/examples/text_to_image_sdxl_mp_load.py)

-## OS and GPU support
-- Linux
-  - If you want to use OneDiff on Windows, please use it under WSL.
-- NVIDIA GPUs

 ## OneDiff Online Playground
 [Online Playground](https://github.com/siliconflow/onediff/wiki/OneDiff-Online-Playground)